Water Damage Claim

 The most denied type of claim is gradual damage.
 Gradual damage occurs slowly over time and causes massive damage to your house.
 This type of damage is common in American homes.
 Our houses are complex structures.
 All we see are our decorations, ceiling, and walls but beneath those walls is a system of electrical wiring, pipes, ventilation systems and other things that keep the house running.
 Anything could go wrong within all those layers of activity and what’s worse is that you may never find out until the damage is already done.

 If a pipe leaks and causes water damage to the walls or on the ceiling, you will file a claim under your homeowners’ insurance.
-However, if the insurance adjuster finds out the damage wasn’t sudden or accidental and instead it was a long standing problem that went on undetected, you claim will be denied.
+However, if the insurance adjuster finds out the damage wasn’t sudden or accidental and instead it was a long-standing problem that went on undetected, your claim will be denied.
 Therefore, conduct frequent verification of the key components in your house through proper maintenance procedures to avoid claim denial due to gradual damage.

 Effects of Denied Claims